AsherThomasBabu/Arduino-GSoC/Asher.md

 ### Application Review Period (March 31, 2020 - April 30, 2020)
 * I have approached the Developers community to start work on an export feature for the Arduino IDE Mentioned in [#9479](https://github.com/arduino/Arduino/issues/9479).
 I will work on that to get familiar with the codebase and get familiar with the community.

-* Go through all 90 repositories under arduino-official libraries.
+* Go through all 90 repositories under Arduino-official libraries.

 * Fix issues and create necessary pull-requests.

 ### **Community Bonding Period** (May 4, 2020 - May 31, 2020)

-* My objective for the Community Bonding Period will be to initially get off on the right foot with my mentor and get to understand the needs of the Organization during the aforesaid period of time.
+* My objective for the Community Bonding Period will be to initially get off on the right foot with my mentor and get to understand the needs of the Organization during the aforesaid period.

 * Keeping my proposal in mind, I will work with the mentors to create a more refined and better plan for the coding period.

-* Also, during this period I will try to work with the mentors to solve and fix issues that arise in the community to the best of my abilities in order to better understand the style of documentation and the structure of Examples that I have to maintain.
+* Also, during this period I will try to work with the mentors to solve and fix issues that arise in the community to the best of my abilities to better understand the style of documentation and the structure of Examples that I have to maintain.

 * And as mentioned in the Guide to the proposal, I will get hands-on experience of the Arduino and the modules that I plan to use.